generation-org/WEB-JAVA/WEB-JAVA-7 - Web Applications Build and Deploy/README.md

 heroku container:release web --app ${YOUR_APP_NAME}
 ```

-Go to the heroku dashboard and go see your hosted site!
+Go to the heroku dashboard and see your hosted site!